 The School Consultation Project provides training, resources, and consultation to school faculty, staff, administration, and parents to build capacity within the school regarding best practices in educating students with autism spectrum disorders.

 As the number of students diagnosed with autism spectrum disorders entering and continuing to be educated in the public school system continues to grow, and as school budgets are facing significant cuts, the Center for Autism and Related Disabilities is proud to continue to offer its School Consultation Project.
-This program, entering its 12th year, gives teams the tools they need to provide students with ASD an effective educational environment.
+This program gives teams the tools they need to provide students with ASD an effective educational environment.
 It is offered at no cost to participating school districts through a grant from the New York State Education Department (districts need to provide release time and coverage for participating teachers and other education staff ).

 The School Consultation Project is a series of training developed by educational consultants to provide instruction and resources in evidence-based practices designed to meet the needs of students with autism spectrum disorders.
 The program assists schools in developing building-wide autism resource teams and offers instruction on how to work as a team to support students with these unique challenges.
 A student-centered format is used to assist students with autism spectrum disorders from individual school districts, in order to design meaningful strategies and interventions to build the capacity of the teams that will be supporting all students with autism spectrum disorders.